tembo-io/website/blog/2023-11-16-vector-indexes/index.md

 > When querying, specify an appropriate number of probes (higher is better for recall, lower is better for speed) - a good place to start is sqrt(lists)

 So, imagine that we have a dataset of 1M vectors.
-With the parameters above, pgvector would generate 1 000 lists of approximately 1 000 vectors.
-When executing a query, it would only query 32 of such lists and execute 32 000 comparisons to find the closest neighbors to a search vector.
+With the parameters above, pgvector would generate 1 000 lists of _approximately_ 1 000 vectors.
+When executing a query, it would only query ~32 of such lists and execute ~32 000 comparisons to find the closest neighbors to a search vector.
 That is, only 0.032X compared to a full scan.

 Of course, you can choose different parameters to achieve the desired recall.
 More on that later in this post.

-## HNSW
+### HNSW

 The [Hierarchical Navigable Small Worlds (HNSW)](https://arxiv.org/pdf/1603.09320.pdf) index creates a graph with multiple layers.
 The nodes in the graph represent vectors, and the links represent distances.
-Finding the kNN consists of traversing the graph and looking for the shorter distances.
+Finding the ANN consists of traversing the graph and looking for the shorter distances.

 We can think of these layers as different zoom levels of the graph.
 Zooming out, we see a few nodes (vectors) and links.
 But as we zoom in, we see more and more nodes and more and more links.